 My interests are also reflected, in various ways, in the following profile tools (not sure which I like best yet):

-- LinkedIn (not truly free, not customized to science, but better-suited to networking)
+- LinkedIn - not truly free, not customized to science, but well-suited for active networking

-- MyNCBI Bibiolography at NLM (just a bibliography, but I like Pubmed's tools)
+- MyNCBI Bibiolography at NLM - not perfect, but essential for NIH-funded researchers and I like Pubmed's tools

 I also write software for biomedical research, and have a Software page.